emanlee/Hi-Enhancer/README.txt

 #Test the model on an independent test set code
 $ python test.py

-2.Directly use the trained model to realize the enhancer boundary localization (our trained model can be obtained from https://sourceforge.net/projects/hi-enhancer/, we recommend to use it directly)
+2.Directly use the trained model to realize the enhancer boundary localization (our trained model can be obtained from https://sourceforge.net/projects/hi-enhancer/files/phase2_models/output_folder.zip, we recommend to use it directly, download and unzip it)

 #Extract DNA sequences：For the samples predicted to be positive classes in the first stage, extract their sequences using a sliding window to split the enhancer region into 200 bp sub-sequences and extract the features using DNABERT-2.

-Download zhihan1996.zip from https://sourceforge.net/projects/hi-enhancer/files/phase2_models/, put it into the Blending-KAN folder, unzip it.
+Download zhihan1996.zip from https://sourceforge.net/projects/hi-enhancer/files/phase2_models/zhihan1996.zip, put it into the Blending-KAN folder, unzip it.

 $python 200bp_feature.py